 Proof of Elapsed Time

-The amount of time that a node has to wait before being able participate in consensus is configurable.
-The default setting ensures stability and security, but it can be bypassed if needed with an extended waiting period for transactions or blocks created by other nodes who have already completed their portion as well since there’s no way around this system tracking whether you were active during certain periods without knowing what happened beforehand!
+The amount of time that a node has to wait before being able to participate in consensus is configurable.
+The default setting ensures stability and security, but it can be bypassed if needed with an extended waiting period for transactions or blocks created by other nodes which have already completed their portion as well since there’s no way around this system tracking whether you were active during certain periods without knowing what happened beforehand!

 Practical Byzantine Fault Tolerance